balena-io/docs/pages/runtime/runtime.md

 ## Persistent Storage

-If you want specific data or configurations to persist on the device through the update process, you will need to store them in `/data` . `/data` is a special folder on the device file system which is essentially a [docker data `VOLUME`][docker-volume-link].
+If you want specific data or configurations to persist on the device through the update process, you will need to store them in `/data` .
+This is a special folder on the device file system which is essentially a [docker data `VOLUME`][docker-volume-link].

 This folder is guaranteed to be maintained across updates and thus files contained in it can act as persistent storage.